pyxelr/pawelcislo.com/src/content/docs/posts/2018-09-30-is-modern-business-complicated-my-summary-of-the-world-business-experience-conference-in-warsaw.md

 ### Give, give, give

 Implement the principle of gratitude: **give, give, give, ask**.
-This rule is more specifically explained in "Jab, Jab, Jab, Right Hook" book by Gary\[ref\]Vaynerchuk, G. (2013) _Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy, Social World_.
-First edition.
-New York, NY: Harper Business, an imprint of HarperCollins Publishers\[/ref\].
+This rule is more specifically explained in "Jab, Jab, Jab, Right Hook" book by Gary[^5].

 Remember, you should be grateful that people spend their time on consuming YOUR stuff as they could have been doing something else, like watching cat videos.
 Time is more important than money and you should know that.